PyConTH/www/site/pages/venue.en.rst

 Hostels
 -------

-Hostels can be found all over bangkok and can be as low as 300baht per night.
+Hostels can be found all over Bangkok and can be as low as 300baht per night.

-see Map_ for hostel suggestions
+See the Map_ for hostel suggestions.

 Eat/Drink/Do
 ============

-see Map_ for hostel suggestions
+See Map_ for activity suggestions.

 Connectivity
 ============